 The weather condition of India is not the same throughout in all regions at the same time.
 It changes from region to region and depends on the season.
 There are many regions and many seasons.
 To enjoy a vacation in India, it is better to understand the climatic condition of the region.

 First decide where do you want to go.
-Then do some homework on weather condition and plan the vacation accordingly.
+Then do some homework on weather condition otherwise have to face the bad experience.
 This article gives detail information on the regions, states, seasons, and weather conditions in India.

 Geographical Feature Of India